Plan d’urgence en cas de retard sur le tarmac

 This SAS Plan is adopted for all scheduled and public charter flights operated to and from the United States.

-• For all flights covered by this Plan that depart from or arrive at a U.S. airport, SAS will not permit an aircraft to remain on the tarmac at a U.S. airport for more than four hours before allowing passengers to deplane, unless: (i) The pilot-in-command determines there is a safety-related or security-related reason why the aircraft cannot leave its position on the tarmac to deplane passengers; or (ii) Air traffic control advises the pilot-in-command that returning to a gate or another disembarkation point elsewhere in order to deplane passengers would significantly disrupt airport operations.
+For all flights covered by this Plan that depart from or arrive at a U.S. airport, SAS will not permit an aircraft to remain on the tarmac at a U.S. airport for more than four hours before allowing travelers to deplane, unless: (i) The pilot-in-command determines there is a safety-related or security-related reason why the aircraft cannot leave its position on the tarmac to deplane travelers; or (ii) Air traffic control advises the pilot-in-command that returning to a gate or another disembarkation point elsewhere in order to deplane travelers would significantly disrupt airport operations.

-• For all flights covered by this Plan, SAS will notify passengers on the delayed flight beginning 30 minutes after the scheduled departure time (including any revised departure time that passengers were notified about before boarding), and every 30 minutes thereafter, that they have the opportunity to deplane from the aircraft if it is at the departure gate or at another disembarkation area with the door open if the opportunity to deplane actually exists.
+For all flights covered by this Plan, SAS will notify travelers on the delayed flight beginning 30 minutes after the scheduled departure time (including any revised departure time that travelers were notified about before boarding), and every 30 minutes thereafter, that they have the opportunity to deplane from the aircraft if it is at the departure gate or at another disembarkation area with the door open if the opportunity to deplane actually exists.

 Conformément au règlement de l’Office des transports du Canada, le plan de SAS couvre tous les vols charter publics et réguliers de SAS opérés à destination et au départ du Canada.
 Concernant les vols SAS en code partagé opérés par un autre transporteur, dont le point de départ ou d’arrivée est un aéroport canadien, le plan d’urgence en cas de retard sur le tarmac du transporteur effectif s’applique comme dans les cas prévus dans les conditions de transport de SAS.